timpostuvan/Video-K-Net/README.md

 bash ./tools/dist_train.sh configs/knet_cityscapes_step/knet_s3_r50_fpn.py 3 $WORK_DIR --no-validate
 ```

-2. Then, train the Video K-Net on KITTI-STEP.
+2. Train the Video K-Net on KITTI-STEP.
 We have provided checkpoints of the pretrained K-Net models on Cityscapes-STEP.

 ```bash
 # train Video K-Net on KITTI-step with 3 GPUs from pretrained checkpoint